Browse by Medical Category

 Clinical interests and activities: Dr. Gorman’s work focuses helping individuals with insomnia, obesity/eating disorders, body image disturbance, depression, and anxiety disorders – with a special focus on cognitive behavioral therapy for insomnia (CBT-I), stress management, and lifestyle change.

 Training activities: Dr. Gorman provides clinical supervision to trainees.

-Clinical Director of Psychology & Research Scientist, Center for Psychiatric Oncology and Behavioral SciencesAssistant Professor in Psychology, Harvard Medical School
+Program Director, Center for Psychiatric Oncology and Behavioral SciencesAssociate Director, Cancer Outcomes Research ProgramAssistant Professor in Psychology, Harvard Medical School

 Training activities: Dr. Knauz provides clinical supervision to trainees.

 Research interests and activities: Dr. Labbe’s research interests broadly focus on addiction among medically ill individuals.
 Specifically, her current research focuses on the development and testing of brief interventions for alcohol and substance use disorders among patients with chronic medical illnesses.

 Training activities: Dr. Labbe provides clinical supervision to trainees.

 Research Interests and activities: Dr. Lerner's clinical and research interests are in the areas of behavioral medicine and adult anxiety disorders.
 Dr. Lerner also has a special interest in the intersection of technology and psychology, including Internet-based psychological assessment and treatment, telemedicine, electronic data capture, and data management for clinical trials.